-This information should be used to support and empower people with a learning disability to answer the initial FFT question, in the first instance, and then to respond to the supplementary information, where necessary.
+This information should be used to support and empower people with a learning disability to participate in the FFT.
 It should be assumed that everyone has capacity, and patients should provide feedback on their own wherever possible.

 USE OF AN 'EASY READ' GUIDE